 Not to mention what happens when the Resistance base is attacked.
-There are a large number of children in it.
-The KPA KILL ALL OF THEM.
+There are a large number of children in it, and the KPA kill everyone in th etown.

 Nausea Fuel: At one point you have to hide in a mass grave to avoid getting shot.
 By the way the black guy's lifeless stare sticks in your mind.

 They Wasted a Perfectly Good Plot: What some reviews said about the game's single player, arguing that the entire occupied US thing could had been explored in greater detail, along with more character development, but was nudged aside for COD style gameplay and game mechanics, putting the campaign into So Okay, It's Average territory.
 They were much more positive about the multiplayer, though.

 Kaos Studios has announced that they will attempt to rectify this by developing DLC campaigns to continue the story, and to lead up to a sequel that is already in the works.